Rarámuri: Music

-Music and dance are highly integrated into Tarahumara social life.
+Music and dance are highly integrated into Rarámuri social life.
 The classical pianist Romayne Wheeler writes that "Music sanctifies the moment in the life of all the Tarahumaras," and "All of our actions have musical meaning."
-During the end of the year cycle, the Tarahumaras play violins which are masterfully carved but not varnished.
+During the end of the year cycle, the Rarámuri play violins which are masterfully carved but not varnished.
 The tunes are known as matachín pieces and are danced by dancers lavishly dressed in colorful attire resembling North African garments and accompanied by rattles (sáuraka).
 During Lent they play three-holed flutes of river cane, together with drums.

 Clothing

 Traditional Rarámuri dresses displayed at the Museo de Arte Popular in Mexico City: